hemil/uss/README.md

 * Utility modules are in modules directory where all the action happens.

 #### APIs:
+(Very Slow due to file writes/reads and image sizes)
 * [x] POST Key Generation
 * [x] PUT Key regeneration (invalidate old key)
 * [x] GET list of key's images